code-jojo/client-search/README.md

 ## Overview

 This CLI tool provides a simple, efficient way to search for client information using the API.
-It's designed for users who prefer command-line workflows and need to quickly find client details without accessing the web interface.

 ## Setup and Installation